-The DC Components include, for all Named Executive Officers, a funded basic plan covering DC contributions up to the tax ceiling and a partially funded supplemental plan and individual retirement agreements covering contributions in excess of the tax ceiling.
-Total contributions to the DC Components vary between 14% and 18% of the member's salary, according to the member's age and continuous service, including 5% of salary that is contributed by the member up to the tax ceiling provided for under the basic plan and based on the tax rules (\$26,500 in 2018).
+The DC Components include, for all Named Executive Officers with the exception of Mr. Thomas Morin, a funded basic plan covering DC contributions up to the tax ceiling and a partially funded supplemental plan and partially funded individual retirement agreements covering contributions in excess of the tax ceiling.
+Total contributions to the DC Components vary between 14% and 18% of the member's salary, according to the member's age and continuous service, including 5% of salary that is contributed by the member up to the tax ceiling provided for under the basic plan and based on the tax rules (\$27,230 in 2019).
 The partially funded supplemental plan and the partially funded individual retirement agreements cover DC contributions in excess of the tax ceiling.
 These excess contributions are credited in notional accounts and are payable to the member upon retirement, death or termination of employment, in accordance with the rules of the plans.
-For contribution purposes, the salary is limited to \$294,444 in 2018 (increased on January 1 of each year based on the increase in the tax ceiling) for the supplemental plan.
-The individual retirement agreements cover the portion of the salary exceeding \$294,444.
+For contribution purposes, the salary is limited to \$302,555 in 2019 (increased on January 1 of each year based on the increase in the tax ceiling) for the supplemental plan.
+The individual retirement agreements cover the portion of the salary exceeding \$302,555.
 For senior executives who were at least 45 years of age and were members of the DB Components on May 31, 2010 the Corporation pays a transitionary contribution benefit ranging between 1% and 4% of the salary, based on the member's age as of that date.
 The salary pursuant to the DC Components is the base salary paid by the Corporation, excluding any other form of compensation.